Button symbols are used to create buttons in a Flash document, to add interactivity to the Flash presentation.

 - The Button symbol you have created is stored in the Library panel, from this panel you can drag on the Stage instances of that symbol.

-Button symbols have their own Timeline with four frames: Up, Over, Down and Hit.
+Button symbols have their own Timeline with four frames: Up, Over, Down

 - Up - here it is defined the appearance of the button when in its normal, non-active state.